John15321/flatcar-app-minecraft/README.md

 > **Tip**: If you’re **not** using Azure, just skip any `az` commands in the examples and deploy your Flatcar instance by your platform’s usual means.
 Then apply the same Butane/Ignition configuration to set up Minecraft services.

-## Overview of Steps
+## Overview of Steps 📝

 Below is a **high-level** outline of how you’ll set up and run your Minecraft server on Flatcar.
 Each step can be adjusted based on where you’re hosting (Azure, local VM, etc.):

 1. **Set or Adjust Environment Variables**
    Decide on your Minecraft version, memory limits, RCON settings, and Java flags (GC tuning).
-These variables live in the Butane config—or can be edited later on the VM.
+These variables live in the Butane config-or can be edited later on the VM.

 2. **Generate (or Obtain) the Final Ignition File** Using [Butane](https://coreos.github.io/butane/), convert the YAML config into an Ignition file (`config.ign`) that Flatcar understands.

 3. **Deploy Your Flatcar Instance**
-   Launch a new Flatcar machine—on Azure, AWS, or your local hypervisor—and provide the Ignition file as “custom data” (or “user data”).
+   Launch a new Flatcar machine-on Azure, AWS, or your local hypervisor-and provide the Ignition file as “custom data” (or “user data”).

 4. **Open Ports / Configure Networking**
    Ensure Minecraft (25565), RCON (25575), and SFTP (2223) are accessible if you’re hosting publicly.
 On Azure, this means adding inbound security rules.
 On a local environment, you might modify your firewall or router.